 Would you believe that black pepper is contraband in some places?
 Where, you might ask.
 The answer is… in Nottingham!

-Sheriff of Nottingham is a lively bluffing game for beginners and experienced players alike, though I’d say it’s one of the best board games for new gamers because it’s easy to learn, but challenging to play, depending on how well you can lie through your teeth!
+Sheriff of Nottingham is a lively bluffing game for beginners and experienced players alike, though I’d say it’s one of the best board games for new players because it’s easy to learn, but challenging to play, depending on how well you can lie through your teeth!

 Everyone takes turns playing either merchants or the sheriff himself.
 Merchants are able to draw cards from the goods deck, and they can choose which of these goods they’ll be bringing past the checkpoint… legal or contraband!
 Meanwhile, the sheriff’s job is to keep merchants from smuggling illegal goods.
 However, he can’t just inspect everyone’s cargo willy-nilly – if he opens up cargo that has no contraband, he has to pay a fee.
-On the other hand, if he does find some banned items, the merchant in question has to pay a fine that goes directly into the sheriff’s pockets.
+On the other hand, if he does find some banned items, then the merchant has to pay a fine that goes directly into the sheriff’s pockets.

 The fun of this game is in convincing the sheriff that you’re just an innocent merchant making a clean living… or are you?
 And when it’s your turn to be the sheriff, will you accept bribes?
 Or do you have a nose like a bloodhound that can sniff out contraband?
 Ultimately, all I’ll say is this… a little money goes a long way in sweetening the deal.